BlastWind/journey-through-formal-methods/src/cryptol_for_haskell_devs.md

 Note, our type constructors have no value constructors.
 This is fine, we are in kind-type land and no longer in type-value land.

-Finally, with `Nat` being defined inductively
+Finally, with `Nat` being defined inductively, (TODO: type family plus and mult and define join)